 Environmental Protection

-- Law: Climate Change Act 2008, environmental permits, fines for exceeding emissions
+- Law: Climate Change Act 2008, emission caps, fines, and enforcement powers

 Employment

-- Policy: Anti-harassment procedures, workplace civility standards, internal grievance systems
+- Policy: Anti-harassment guidelines, workplace ethics codes, grievance reporting systems

-- Law: Health and Safety at Work Act 1974, labor protection statutes, employer liability laws
+- Law: Health and Safety at Work Act 1974, labor standards, employer liability statutes

 Public Services

-- Law: Municipal service mandates, minimum utility delivery standards, compliance regulations
+- Law: Municipal service mandates, minimum delivery standards, compliance oversight

 The Bottom Line